Pret A Manger – Ready to (ch)eat

 On the Free Coffee marketing I write extensively on Free Coffees in Pret A Manger.

 Back to the “Natural” issue.
 The round logo gives us the impression of “Organic Food” as our brains move automatically from left to right and top down.
-But Pret will say they never claimed to have organic food, but organic coffee.
-They “throw” the perception back at the customer again and I wonder if anyone is looking closer into the organic coffee claim.
+So, the way our brains work and the psychology these businesses apply is, we don’t read “Natural Coffee” but we read “Organic Food”.
+But Pret of course will say that they never claimed to have organic food, but organic coffee.
+They “throw” the perception back at the customer again, and I wonder if anyone is looking closer into the organic coffee claim, especially as Pret’s new owners, tax-haven Luxembourg based JAB Holdings estimated worth £28 Billion squeeze coffee farmers to sell at lower prices!
+HOW can Pret’s coffee then be organic?

 Pret has been sued for their claim to be natural while the food contains glyphosate for which the mighty Monsanto, now owned by Bayer, currently has more than 13,000 lawsuits on their neck.
 With three major lawsuits lost in the billions, due to denial that their main product Roundup causes cancer, which has not had a warning label on the product.
 Bayer upon purchasing Monsanto in 2018 set aside $250 Million for the expected lawsuits, but has bitten out a bigger chunk than they can chew in legal bills, and the shares have tumbled towards the basement since the verdicts.
 Bayer never expected that the jury would now draw the line, as the fake laboratory tests Monsanto conducted saying that Roundup is safe, coming to light.
 But that’s another story altogether.